percona/pmm/docs/proposals/dbaas/01-architecture/proposal.md

 A high-level architecture diagram of OLM
 ![OLM Architecture](./olm_arch.jpg)

-High-level sequence diagram that illustraces an Installation and upgrading process inside PMM/DBaaS in terms of end user
+High-level sequence diagram that illustrates an Installation and upgrading process inside PMM/DBaaS in terms of end user

 ```mermaid
 sequenceDiagram